gradle/gradle/design-docs/play-support.md

 ### Story: Scala compile process is reused across continuous build instances

 This is a performance optimization to the implementation of Play reload, that decreases compile times by reusing compiler daemons.
-This story also supersedes the `BuildSession` concept added in earlier stories with a service registry scope serving the same purpose.

 #### Implementation

-- Move `CompilerDaemonManager` to session scope
+- Move `CompilerDaemonManager` to session scope.
+This will pull along:
+  - WorkerProcessFactory
+  - CacheRepository
+  - ClassPathRegistry
+  - WorkerProcessClasspathProvider

 #### Test coverage

-TBD.
+- Verify that an ad-hoc compiler registered in a continuous build is re-used on the next build invocation.

 ### Backlog & Open Issues